 For example, echo the wall color in the dining room as an accent color in the living room and bedroom.

 Or take a minor accent color in one room and make it a major accent color in the next room.

-Want some help choosing colors?
+Want some help choosing colors for your home?